-By measuring the specific catalytic reactions of a single nanoparticule, Tao believes researchers can attain a better understanding of the relationship between catalysts and fuel cells.
-Through Tao’s method, the catalytic reactions of nanoparticpes can be examined before they are introduced into an actual catalyst.
+By measuring the specific catalytic reactions of a single nanoparticle, Tao believes researchers can attain a better understanding of the relationship between catalysts and fuel cells.
+Through Tao’s method, the catalytic reactions of nanoparticles can be examined before they are introduced into an actual catalyst.
 This would allow researchers to find a material that is ideally suited for use in a fuel cell before money is invested in the development of a catalyst that makes use of that material.

 New catalyst could bring fuel cells into the mainstream